netzke/netzke-core/README.markdown

 Netzke Core has support for Sencha Touch, so you can create components for mobile web apps as easily.

-* Learn how to build the [Hello World!](https://github.com/skozlov/netzke/wiki/Hello-world-touch) Sencha Touch component.
+* Learn how to build the [Hello World!](https://github.com/skozlov/netzke-core/wiki/Hello-world-touch) Sencha Touch component.

-### Automatic tests
+### Automated tests

-* Learn how to run cucumber and RSpec [tests](https://github.com/skozlov/netzke/wiki/Testing-Netzke-Core).
+* Learn how to run Cucumber and RSpec [tests](https://github.com/skozlov/netzke-core/wiki/Testing-Netzke-Core).

 ### Playground